Generalized symmetry enriched criticality in (3+1)d: SU(N)/ZN adjoint QCD: SET transition

 To summarize, the negative $m$ phase has $\mathbb{Z}_{N/2}$ topological order that results from spontaneously breaking the $\mathbb{Z}_N$ magnetic one-form symmetry to $\mathbb{Z}_2$.
 This topological order is enriched by the $G=SO(N_f)\times \mathbb{Z}_2^T$ zero-form symmetry and the unbroken $\mathbb{Z}_2$ magnetic one-form symmetry.
-The topological order is stacked with a nontrivial SPT for the symmetry $G$ and the $\mathbb{Z}_2$ one-form symmetry, and it may be further enriched by $G$ if the $PSU(N)$ monopoles carry fractional quantum numbers under $G$.
+The topological order is stacked with a nontrivial SPT for the symmetry $G$ and the $\mathbb{Z}_2$ one-form symmetry, and the precise nature of this SPT is determined by the choice of symmetry fractionalization class for the unit monopole.
 The transition between this phase and the positive $m$ phase discussed in Section~\ref{sec: psu(N) positive mass phase} is depicted schematically in Figure~\ref{fig: psu(N) adjoint phase diagram}.
 While we have focused on $SU(N)/\mathbb{Z}_N$ gauge theory coupled to $N_f$ Majorana fermions in the adjoint representation, similar constructions exist for other gauge groups, which we discuss in Appendix~\ref{sec: other gauge groups}.